All Smiles! Jennifer Garner Spotted Out with Her Daughter Seraphina

 4 of 6

-“I would not have chose to be single or be I this position,” she said.
+“I would not have chose to be single or be in this position,” she said.
 “It’s something that we are working through.
 I haven’t been on date and I am not interested in dating.”

 Jen and Ben, who have three kids together—Violet, 11, Seraphina, 8, and Samuel, 5—separated in June, after cheating allegations surfaced.
 They filed for divorce in April, but have maintained an amicable relationship for the sake of their children.